Vic Damone

 Vic Damone (born Vito Rocco Farinola; June 12, 1928 – February 11, 2018) was an American traditional pop and big band singer and actor.
-He was best known for his performances of songs such as the number one hit "You're Breaking My Heart", and other hits like "On the Street Where You Live" (from My Fair Lady) and "I Have But One Heart".
+He was best known for his performances of songs such as the number one hit "You're Breaking My Heart", and other hits such as "On the Street Where You Live" (from My Fair Lady) and "I Have But One Heart".

 Life and work

 Early life

-Damone was born Vito Rocco Farinola in Brooklyn, New York, to Rocco and Mamie (Damone) Farinola, Italian emigrants from Bari, Italy.
-His father was an electrician and his mother taught piano.
-His cousin was the actress and singer Doretta Morrow.
-Inspired by his favorite singer, Frank Sinatra, Damone began taking voice lessons.
-He sang in the choir at St. Finbar's Church in Bath Beach, Brooklyn, for Sunday Mass under organist Anthony Amorello.
+He was born June 12, 1928 in Brooklyn, New York to Rocco and Domenica (Damone) Farinola.
 When his father was injured at work, Damone had to drop out of Lafayette High School.
 He worked as an usher and elevator operator at the Paramount Theater in Manhattan.

 Career

 Damone met Perry Como while at the Paramount Theater.
 Damone stopped the elevator between floors and sang for him.
 Como was impressed and referred him to a friend for an audition.